 - Regular checkups.
 Your vet will be able to tell if your pet is at risk of tearing a ligament, and can give you specific preventative tips.

-- Grade 1: The patella pops out of place, but returns on its own in a few minutes.
+- The patella pops out of place but returns on its own in a few minutes.

-- Grade 2: Your dog’s patella is out the groove but when put back in, will stay in on its own (for a while).
+- Your dog’s patella is out the groove but when put back in, will stay in on its own (for a while).

-- Grade 4: This is the worst case scenario, where the patella stays out of place all of the time, and will not remain in place, even when manually adjusted.
-There is significant trochlear remodeling and tibial tuberosity shifting.
+- This is the worst case scenario, where the patella stays out of place all of the time, and will not remain in place, even when manually adjusted.
+There are significant trochlear remodeling and tibial tuberosity shifting.
 Surgical outcomes are variable depending on multiple factors.

 Tampa Bay K9 Rehabilitation and Care